Title

 The Anti-Obstruction of Power Lines Act aims to protect the integrity and reliability of power lines in the Philippines by prohibiting acts that impair the conveyance of electricity and cause damage to power lines, while also recognizing the role of property owners in keeping power lines free from obstructions.

-The Act covers all power lines and other related facilities for the conveyance of electricity throughout the Philippines.
+All power lines and other related facilities for the conveyance of electricity throughout the country, including transmission, sub-transmission, distribution lines, and related assets used to support the lines.

-The power line corridor includes the land beneath, the air spaces surrounding, and the areas traversed by power lines including horizontal, vertical, and similar clearance requirements, all of which must be kept clear of obstructions and hazards.
+The power line corridor consists of the land beneath, air spaces surrounding, and areas traversed by power lines, including horizontal, vertical, and similar clearance requirements.
+It must always be kept clear and free from power line obstructions, dangerous structures, hazardous activities and improvements, and similar circumstances that threaten uninterrupted conveyance.

-The Board of Electrical Engineering determines the clearance requirements for power line corridors, which are then approved by the Department of Energy and aligned with the Philippine Electrical Code.
+The Board of Electrical Engineering determines the clearance requirements and the Department of Energy (DOE) approves them, in accordance with the current Philippine Electrical Code.

-First offense: arresto mayor or fine of P50,000 or both; Second offense: prison correccional or fine of P100,000 or both; Third offense: prison mayor or fine of P200,000 or both.
-Penalties increase by one degree if committed by an officer/employee or local building official.
+First offense: arresto mayor or fine of P50,000 or both; Second offense: prison correccional or fine of P100,000 or both; Third offense: prison mayor or fine of P200,000 or both, at court discretion.
+If committed by or in conspiracy with an officer/employee of the owner/operator, that officer/employee suffers a penalty one degree higher.

 Analyze Cases Smarter, Faster